openmobilityfoundation/mobility-data-specification/geography/README.md

 # Mobility Data Specification: Geography Author

-This specification contains a collection of RESTful APIs used to read Geographies and GeographyMetadata.
+This specification contains a collection of RESTful APIs used to read Geographies.

 - Authors: LADOT
 - Date: 21 February 2020